 Troy E. Wilson, Ph.D., J.D. has served as our President and Chief Executive Officer and as the chairman of our Board of Directors since the Merger in March 2015.
 Dr. Wilson co-founded Prior Kura in August 2014 and served as the President and Chief Executive Officer of Prior Kura, as well as a member of Prior Kura's Board of Directors, from August 2014 until the Upstream Merger in March 2015.
-Dr. Wilson has served as President and Chief Executive Officer of Wellspring Biosciences, Inc., a privately-held biopharmaceutical company, and its parent company Araxes Pharma LLC since July 2012 and as President and Chief Executive Officer of Avidity Biosciences LLC, a privately-held biopharmaceutical company, since November 2012.
+Dr. Wilson has served as President and Chief Executive Officer of Avidity Biosciences, Inc., a privately-held biopharmaceutical company, and its parent company Araxes Pharma LLC since July 2012 and as President and Chief Executive Officer of Avidity Biosciences LLC, a privately-held biopharmaceutical company, since November 2012.
 Dr. Wilson served as the President and Chief Executive Officer and a member of the Board of Directors of Intellikine, Inc., a privately-held biopharmaceutical company, from April 2007 to January 2012 and from August 2007 to January 2012, respectively, until its acquisition by Takeda Pharmaceutical Company Limited.
-He has also been a member of the Board of Directors of Puma Biotechnology, Inc., a publicly-held biopharmaceutical company, since October 2013, a member of the Board of Directors of Zosano Pharma, Inc., a publicly-held biopharmaceutical company, since June 2014, and a member of the board of managers of Araxes Pharma LLC, a privately-held biopharmaceutical company, since May 2012, a member of the board of managers of Avidity Biosciences LLC since November 2012 and a member of the board of Wellspring Biosciences, Inc., since May 2012.
-He holds a J.D. from New York University and graduated with a Ph.D. in bioorganic chemistry and a B.A. in biophysics from the University of California, Berkeley.
+He has also been a member of the Board of Directors of Puma Biotechnology, Inc., a publicly-held biopharmaceutical company, since October 2013, a member of the Board of Directors of Zosano Pharma, Inc., a publicly-held biopharmaceutical company, since Success LLC since November 2012 and a member of the board of Wellspring Biosciences, Inc., since May 2012, the holds a J.D. from New York University and graduated with a Ph.D. in bioorganic chemistry and a B.A. in biophysics from the University of California, Berkeley.